Youssef535/Crypto-Cap/README.md

 ![Screenshot (417)](https://user-images.githubusercontent.com/82522735/202430917-29623ee3-dcb3-48f4-acb3-24f2614e0eea.png)

-Crypto Cap is a clone of CoinCap  trying to make it a better version.
+Crypto Cap is a clone of CoinCap and it's a light weight web app  trying to make it a better version.

 ### Built With